fabiankuffer/tinify/README.md

 # tinify
 Like tinder, but with songs from Spotify
-- Env-Variable: SESSIONSECRET & PORT sollten gesetzt werden
+- Env-Variable: SESSIONSECRET & PORT & CLIENTID & CLIENTSECRET sollten gesetzt werden